tidymodels/tidymodels.org-legacy/content/start/case-study/index.markdown

 + Study up on statistics and modeling with our comprehensive [books](/books/).

 + Dig deeper into the [package documentation sites](/packages/) to find functions that meet your modeling needs.
-Use the [searchable tables](/find/) to guide your search.
+Use the [searchable tables](/find/) to explore what is possible.

 + Listen out for the latest about tidymodels packages at the [tidyverse blog](https://www.tidyverse.org/tags/tidymodels/).